SOPTIM/CIMDiagramLayoutEditor/README.md

 - **Services**: Handle SPARQL communication and application services
 - **Queries**: SPARQL query builders for different operations
 - **Utils**: Utility functions for geometry, canvas operations, etc.

-### Navigation Map

-The editor features a navigation map in the lower right corner that:

-- Shows a miniature view of the entire diagram
-- Highlights the currently visible portion of the diagram
-- Allows quick navigation by clicking or dragging within the map
-- Helps maintain context when working with large diagrams

 ### SPARQL Implementation